Construction Engineering Management BSc (Hons)

 Professional Accreditation

-This course is also pending accreditation by the Chartered Institute of Building (CIOB), leading to full membership of the Institute.
+This course is accredited by the Chartered Institute of Building (CIOB), leading to full membership of the Institute.
 See the Chartered Institute of Building (CIOB) website for more information.

 What you will study